Notifications both inside and outside of Stackfield help you keep track of activities within the tool.

 At the end of an email: Unsubscribe / pause notifications

 If individual settings can be made for a received email notification (unsubscribe / pause notifications), a note is integrated at the end of an email (footer).
-With a click on the options (shown with a blue font) you can make the required adjustments in a few steps.
+With a click on the options (shown in blue font), you can make the required adjustments in a few steps.

 At the end of an email: Unsubscribe / pause notifications